csesoc/constitution/CONSTITUTION.rst

     Copied from section 43 of the Model Constitution.

 #.
 An application for registration of a change in CSESoc’s name, objects or constitution in accordance with section 10 of the Act is to be made by the public officer or a member of the Executive.
+#.
+Change to CSESoc's name, objects or constitution may only be made by Special Resolution.

 Custody of books etc
 ---------------